The building and its history

 since 1886, the Como cultural landmark, historic icon, original neighborhood assembly hall

-the building is in an eclectic Queen Anne style, with its asymmetrical front facade and contrasting towers
+the building is in an eclectic Queen Anne style, with its asymmetrical front facade and contrasting towers / restoration work has replaced the upper wall shingle panels and restored the building's historic two-color scheme

 Above: The building in about 1920.